srl-labs/srl-elk-lab/blog/srl-elk-lab.md

 ## Intro

 Syslog one of the most widely and powerfull instumentation used almost everywhere.
-SR Lunix is not an exclusion, while syslog client implementation uses powerful (rsyslog)[https://documentation.nokia.com/srlinux/22-6/html/product/OAM.html].
+SR Lunix is not an exclusion, while syslog client implementation uses powerful [rsyslog][rsyslog].

 ## Lab summary